 How many of your queries really take so long to be async?

 I´m pretty sure that if you measure the time it takes for the most of your queries to run, you´ll realize they are surprisingly fast.
-Fast enough so that the user won´t notice a delay.
+Fast enough so that the user won´t notice a delay, therefore async here is useless.
 Go ahead and try it.

 What happens with blocking, time consuming queries?

-In those cases you can just make the async wrapper yourself.
-Your code will provide more information: from the point of view of another developer working with your code, it will be easier to know which queries are fast (sync) and which are not (async).
+In those cases you can/should just make the async wrapper yourself.
+Besides, your code will provide more information: other developers working with your code will easily figure out which queries are fast enough (sync) and which are not (async).

 KISS is an acronym for "Keep it simple, stupid".
 The KISS principle states that most systems work best if they are kept simple rather than made complicated; therefore simplicity should be a key goal in design and unnecessary complexity should be avoided.